lamini-ai/lamini-examples/ift.md

 ```

-For simplicity, we only use the chunk at index 4 only to demonstrate question generation.
+For simplicity, we will use the chunk at index 4 only to demonstrate question generation.
 ```python
 chunks = chunks[4:5] # range from index 4 to 5, but exclude item at index 5
 ```